unumam/unumam.github.io/db.md

 * [Graph Benchmarks](https://github.com/unumxyz/PyWrappedDBs/tree/master/BenchGraphs/MacbookPro).
 * [Text Search Benchmarks](https://github.com/unumxyz/PyWrappedDBs/tree/master/BenchDocs/MacbookPro).

 We usually beat the 2nd best result by 10x!
-That means 90% savings on your cloud infrastructure or 10x faster service for your customers.
+That means **90% savings** on your cloud infrastructure or 10x faster service for your customers.
 [Here is how we reach those numbers](#how-can-it-be-so-fast).

 ### No Vendor Lock!

 Most DBs aren't compatible with each other, and we don't like that. <br/>

 For every kind of application (graphs, text, tables), we provide generic Python interfaces.
 If you are not satisfied with our product, you can replace the backend implementation to something more familiar (like MongoDB, ElasticSearch or PostgreSQL).
-[Check out all the options here](https://github.com/unumxyz/PyWrappedDBs) .
+[Check out all the options here](https://github.com/unumxyz/PyWrappedDBs).

 ### Extreme Flexibility!